-Can I use Structure Sensor (Mark II) or Structure Core for industrial purposes?
+Can I use Structure Sensor Pro for industrial purposes?

 Will either of our sensors work for you?
 The answer is, maybe, but there are some limitations and caveats to keep in mind.

 Structure Sensor Pro is absolutely capable of capturing industrial equipment, but there are a few caveats to keep in mind.

 Black and/or reflective objects pose a particular difficulty for our sensors.

 In order to capture depth, our sensors project an IR speckle pattern to the object the user intends to scan.
 This pattern distorts once it reaches the object, and the sensor interprets the distortion.
 This sort of spatial sensing is called structured light.
 For more in-depth information on how Structure Sensor (and all of our sensors work), please check out this video:

 Black objects absorb the IR lasers, causing the objects to “disappear” to the sensor, as the light never reflects back.
 Reflective objects scatter the light erratically, creating random artifacts and distorted meshes.

 Some users have mitigated these problems by applying a temporary paint or powder to the objects in question assist the sensor in capturing depth information.